home-assistant/developers.home-assistant/blog/2023-11-22-config-validation-and-error-handling.md

 ## Changes in component config processing and error handling

 The way component YAML configuration is processed has been changed.
 Now, it is possible to raise if an error occurs.
-Some custom integrations might break if they are using `config.async_process_component_and_handle_errors`.
+Some custom integrations might break if they are using `config.async_process_component_config`.
 Instead, they can use `config.async_process_component_and_handle_errors` now.
 This new method supports raising when an error occurs during config processing.
 From now on, failures will no longer be notified as a persistent message, so integrations need to implement error handling to notify users in case of a failure.
 Notifications are still added during setup in case of a config issue.